fredrkl/entra-pim-group-demo/README.md

 ## Notes

 We will use the [Microsoft Graph API documentation](https://learn.microsoft.com/en-us/graph/api/resources/privilegedidentitymanagement-for-groups-api-overview?view=graph-rest-1.0) to make API requests and programmatically setup PIM for Groups.
+Espesially, we will be using the [unifiedRoleManagementPolicy](https://learn.microsoft.com/en-us/graph/api/resources/unifiedrolemanagementpolicy?view=graph-rest-1.0) API.

 There are ongoing Azure Entra PIM Terraform support issues: